Filamentous bacteriophage: Characteristics

-Structural Class I includes strains fd, f1, M13 of genus Inovirus as well as If1 (of ICTV's species Escherichia virus If1, genus Infulavirus) and IKe (of ICTV's species Salmonella virus IKe, genus Lineavirus), whereas Class II includes strains Pf1 (of ICTV's species Pseudomonas virus Pf1 of genus Primolicivirus), and perhaps also Pf3 (of ICTV's species Pseudomonas virus Pf3 of genus Tertilicivirus), Pf4 and PH75 (of NCBI's proposed species Thermus phage PH75, incertae sedis within Inoviridae).
+Structural Class I includes strains fd, f1, M13 of genus Inovirus as well as If1 (of ICTV's species Infulavirus If1, genus Infulavirus) and IKe (of ICTV's species Lineavirus IKe, genus Lineavirus), whereas Class II includes strains Pf1 (of ICTV's species Primolicivirus Pf1 of genus Primolicivirus), and perhaps also Pf3 (of ICTV's species Tertilicivirus Pf3 of genus Tertilicivirus), Pf4 and PH75 (of NCBI's proposed species Thermus phage PH75, incertae sedis within Inoviridae).

 The DNA isolated from fd phage (of genus Inovirus) is single-stranded, and topologically a circle.
 That is, the DNA single strand extends from one end of the phage particle to the other and then back again to close the circle, although the two strands are not base-paired.
 This topology was assumed to extend to all other filamentous phages, but it is not the case for phage Pf4, for which the DNA in the phage is single-stranded but topologically linear, not circular.

 During fd phage assembly, the phage DNA is first packaged into a linear intracellular nucleoprotein complex with many copies of the phage gene 5 replication/assembly protein.
 The gene 5 protein is then displaced by the gene 8 coat protein as the nascent phage is extruded across the bacterial plasma membrane without killing the bacterial host.

 This protein also binds with high affinity to G-quadruplex structures (although they are not present in the phage DNA) and to similar hairpin structures in phage DNA.

 The p1 protein of Ff phage (i. e. genus Inovirus), which is required for phage assembly at the membrane, has a membrane-spanning hydrophobic domain with the N-terminal portion in the cytoplasm and the C-terminal portion in the periplasm (the reverse of the orientation of the gene 8 coat protein).
 Adjacent to the cytoplasmic side of the membrane-spanning domain is a 13- residue sequence of p1 having a pattern of basic residues closely matching the pattern of basic residues near the C terminus of p8, but inverted with respect to the sequence.
 This assembly mechanism makes this phage a valuable system with which to study transmembrane proteins.
 Gene 1, coding for an ATPase, is a conserved marker gene that (along with three additional genetic features) was used to automatically detect inovirus sequences.